stappersg/vBook/src/get-started/config-file-struct/plugins.md

 # Plugins

 Plugins are dynamic libraries (`.so`) that can be imported by `.vsl` scripts.
-They are bridges between third-party software (MySQL databases, an antivirus, redis databases, etc) that uses `vSL` to interface with vSMTP and leverage filtering.
+They are bridges between third-party software (MySQL databases, an antivirus, redis databases, etc.) that uses `vSL` to interface with vSMTP and leverage filtering.

 Plugins are placed in the `/usr/lib/vsmtp/` directory, and referenced in the configuration using symbolic links.